 I chose this painting because I will talk about the beginning of my journey, nothing better than a painting of the beginning of the paintings right?
 On second thought this is literally what happens afterlife, so the painting theme is about the end of a journey, which also represents the end of my journey as a backend developer and the beginning of my journey to be an iOS developer.

 You want to start an iOS development career.

-I don't start this from zero.
+I don’t start this journey at absolute zero.
 I already knew how to code.
-Before my iOS career I was a Java backend engineer for 7 years.
+Before my iOS career, I was a Java backend engineer for 7 years.
 This for sure helped me migrate to iOS development and maybe if I was beginning from complete zero I would have done things differently.
 Who knows?

 As I said in the title I’ll explain in 5 steps that I used on how to start an iOS development career.
 This was the path I took to become an iOS developer and maybe this could help someone else out there.
 I create the steps to be done in succession, I mean they follow a reason behind them.

 - Learn Swift Language